Your body moves in three dimensions. If it didn't, life would be pretty boring.

 But this is just one small detail of writing workouts.
 To create quality exercise programs it is far more important to understand the principles of exercise progression and how to assess ability levels.

-Sign up for our free coaching course and learn how to create exercise programs that get results today.
+Get started with our free coaching course on LearnRx and learn how to create exercise programs that get results today.

 Kinetic Anatomy With Web